drothermel/dr_setup/repos/rye_usage.md

 #  second command to print out the path to the rye venv
 rye sync
 python -c "import sys; print(sys.prefix)"

+# And see your new env
+rye show
+rye list
 ```

 Then install main dev and util requirements.